Logo Futurismo

 Álvaro RP | Beautiful view over Porto Pim, one of the best beaches in the Azores

 Nested between the colorful city of Horta and the majestic green Mount of Guia in a quiet bay, Porto Pim is a small volcanic beach of about 350m long.
 It is located inside a Protected area and right next to the city center.
-Due to its great location, it is quite popular among travelers and locals and there are little to no waves.
+Due to its excellent location, it is pretty popular among travelers and locals, and there are little to no waves.
 It was right there that, in the 15th century, the first settlers arrived on the island.

 Piscinas Naturais do Varadouro